 No Welds In Tension

-As you can see in the detailed CAD end-profile and free body diagram above, there are no welds in tension.
+There are no welds in tension.
 The caster frame bracket welded to the leg is in pure compression.
 The internal weld is shielded from most impacts, again yielding a more reliable design.

 The rendered image (below) shows how the caster frame pin at the base of the leg transmits the load across a single line.